 Kadcyla is given as an intravenous injection once every three weeks during regular chemotherapy treatments.

-Kadcyla comes in single-use vials.
+Kadcyla comes in the form of single-use vials.

-Rare but serious side effects listed for Kadcyla can include heart, lung, liver, and blood clotting problems.
+Rare but serious side effects listed for Kadcyla can include heart, lung, liver, immune system, and blood clotting problems.
 It can also cause nerve damage that can result in numbness, tingling or pain in hands and feet.